Engee documentation

 Details

-Specify the temperature value , at which the device will be simulated.
+Specify the temperature value , at which the device will be modeled.

 Dependencies

-To use this parameter, set the Parameterization parameters to .
-Use an I-V data point at second measurement temperature, Specify saturation current at second measurement temperature or Specify the energy gap, EG.
+To use this parameter, set for the parameter Parameterization meaning Use an I-V data point at second measurement temperature, Specify saturation current at second measurement temperature or Specify the energy gap, EG.

 Units